CynthiaWelinga/First-Flutter-App/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Widgets
+Almost every element of your Flutter app is a widget.
+Widgets are designed to be immutable, since using immutable widgets helps keep the app UI lightweight.

+There are two fundamental types of widgets you will use:

+Stateless: widgets that depend only upon their own configuration info, such as a static image in an image view.
+Stateful: widgets that need to maintain dynamic information and do so by interacting with a State object.